 After more than six years in various prisons and institutions, James was given the opportunity to participate in an accountability-focused treatment program.
 James graduated from that treatment program and participated in a period of training, became a staff coordinator, and his career as a counselor, therapist and teacher began.

 James Lehman passed away in 2010 after a long illness.
 His legacy lives on in The Total Transformation child behavior programs and on Empowering Parents, where you can still read his articles and learn his timeless lessons.
-His wife, child behavior therapist and co-creator of the program, Janet Lehman, MSW, continues James’s work to teach the principles of The Total Transformation program to families and in her popular articles on Empowering Parents.
+His wife, child behavior therapist and co-creator of the program, Janet Lehman, MSW, and the entire staff at Empowering Parents, continue James’s work to teach the principles of The Total Transformation to families around the world.

-You can learn more about James’ life experience in:
+You can learn more about James’s life experience in:

 James attended Fordham University for two years, moved to New England, and obtained a Bachelor’s Degree in Social Work, graduating Summa Cum Laude.
 As he continued working with children, families and professionals, James was able to attend Boston University and, in 1989, he graduated with a Master’s Degree in Social Work.